AwokeKnowing/InstanceStartup/README.md

 # InstanceStartup
 simple repo for keeping eye on startup script for docker, nvidia-docker and nvidia-docker-compose.

+## HOW TO
+1. `sudo bash startup.sh` will install everything and add you to the group
+2. reboot the instance

+## Also Contains Dockerfile for Tensorflow
+1. Builds a tensorflow image

 This script installs:
 1. Nvidia Drivers
 2. Docker